wardbradt/go-ethereum/MEV_spec_v0_2.md

 ## Security Considerations

-`MevBundles` that are awaiting future blocks must be stored by the miner's node and it is important to ensure that there is a mechanism to ensure that the storage is limits are not exceeded (whether they are store in memory or persisted).
+`MEV bundles` that are awaiting future blocks must be stored by the node and it is important to ensure that there is a mechanism to ensure that the storage is limits are not exceeded (whether they are store in memory or persisted).